jrnl-org/jrnl/docs/encryption.md

 alias jrnl=" jrnl"
 ```

+The fish shell does not support automatically preventing logging like
+this.
+To prevent `jrnl` commands being logged by fish, you must make
+sure to type a space before every `jrnl` command you enter.
+To delete
+existing `jrnl` commands from fish’s history, run
+`history delete --prefix 'jrnl '`.

 ## Manual decryption

 Should you ever want to decrypt your journal manually, you can do so